oclipa/csharp-cheat-sheet/README.md

       * Cannot usually have multiple objects reference the same struct; each requires its own copy of the struct.
       * Large structs can be slow to copy, which can impact performance.
       * Boxing a struct (i.e. converting it in an objects) can impact performance

+Use a struct when:

+   1 It logically represents a single value, similar to primitive types (integer, double, and so on).
+   1 It has an instance size smaller than 16 bytes.
+   1 It is immutable.
+   1 It will not have to be boxed frequently.

+(although it is common for these rules to be violated, particularly #2 & #3)

 ### Classes: